md842/webserver/README.md

 # Max's Personal Web Server
 This repository contains the source code and documentation for my personal web server, which I am using to host my personal website.

-All console commands given in this document assume Arch Linux kernel 6.9.6-arch1-1.
+All console commands given in this document are for Arch Linux kernel 6.9.6-arch1-1.

 ## Web Server Dependencies (required)